-When information about an OT's capacity or 'fitness to practice' is brought to the attention of the College, the College will look into the matter.
-The College must ensure there is no risk to client safety and care.
+When information about an OT's capacity or 'fitness to practise' is brought to the attention of the College, the College will look into the matter.
+The College has a statutory duty to ensure there is no risk to client safety and care.

-The Committee may impose some or all of the following:
+The Fitness to Practise Committee may impose some or all of the following:

 - restrictions on an OT’s registration (called terms, conditions or limitations)